patrickmaynard/no-direct-implementation-attribute/README.md

 that is applied to interfaces, specifying that they must be extended by other interfaces rather than being implemented directly.
 If a class tries to implement such an interface, a new type of exception should be thrown.

-I will vibe code a proof-of-concept extension when time allows, with the hope that this will eventually be adopted as a feature of the language.
+I will vibe code a proof-of-concept extension when time allows, with the hope that this will eventually be adopted as a feature of the language after a thorough audit by the community.

 Fallback rules for Psalm and PHPStan should also be provided so that this can be widely adopted.